jomy-tech/Teensy-breakout-board/README.md

-# Teensy-breakout-board
+# Teensy-breakout-board CAN send CAN receive

+Program example for joromy Teensy breakout board.

-This breakout board is a combo board that can be used with Teensy ver.
+The breakout board is a combo board that can be used with Teensy ver.
 3.2 and 4.0 microcontroller module.

 FEATURES: